 Firstly before you start, make sure that you have the appropriate indoor cycling clothing and the bike is set up correctly.
 Ensure that you feel well-rested and have some energy to give to the bike and a bottle of water to stay hydrated.
 The next thing to think about is the mindset; you want to start with a positive attitude and go into the workout knowing that you’re there for a reason and you’re going to enjoy it and have fun.
 Think about why you got the bike and the end goal you want to achieve.

 Now you need to go in with a plan; I wouldn’t recommend just jumping on the exercise bike without knowing what you will do, have some structure to your training, and take it seriously.
 I plan for the week, but that’s very in-depth.
 Just knowing what you’re doing on the day will be enough.
-I recommend three different types of sessions, and I mix them up throughout the week, so I get a good variety of training to help improve my fitness and burn the calories to help me lose weight.
+I recommend three different types of sessions, and I mix them up throughout the week, so I get a good variety of training to help improve my outdoor cycling performance and burn the calories to help me lose weight.
 I might do 3-4 sessions a week and allow the other days for recovery.

 A very strong recommendation is to use a heart rate monitor as it will help the training process and help you track your progress when it comes to achieving your goals.
 It doesn’t have to be fancy.
 It can be a wristwatch such as a fit bit or an apple watch, or even a chest strap.
 Providing you can see your heart rate will help you control your training and give you the ability to track your progress as you get fitter and stronger.
 When you have a heart rate monitor, you need to know your maximum heart rate.
 There are two ways to achieve this firstly, 220 – (Your age) This is a somewhat inaccurate way but will give a great guide.
 Failing that, you can get on the bike, warm up, then give everything you have and see how high your heart rate gets.
 Once you know your Maximum heart rate, then you will be able to use this guide better.
 To find the right heart rate monitor for you, please see our comparisons of HRM arm-bands, HRM chest straps, and HRM watches.